Best AI Agent Skills for Debugging in 2026

 What are the best debugging tools in 2026?

-The top debugging tools in 2026 are inspector, Gearboy, cheatengine-mcp-bridge.
+The top debugging tools in 2026 are embedded-debugger-mcp, inspector, cheatengine-mcp-bridge.
 Agent Skills Hub ranks 10 options by GitHub stars, quality score (6 dimensions including completeness, examples, and agent readiness), and recent activity.
 The list is rebuilt every 8 hours from live GitHub data.

 When should I NOT use a debugging tool?